Brackeys/brackeys.github.io/pages/hiring.md

 • At least 18 years old

-We require all applications to be written in Danish.
+We require all applicants to be able to speak Danish but the application must be written in English.

 <b>Apply here using this <a target="_blank" href="https://forms.gle/u91aHKkySm2TdCP28">FORM</a>.</b>